Tenebrae: Other Western Christian Churches

 Some Protestant denominations retained elements of the Roman Tenebrae liturgy, or added others.
 The Tenebrae services in the Lutheran and Anglican traditions, as well as in Methodist and Reformed (inclusive of Continental Reformed, Presbyterian and Congregationalist denominations) churches that hold them, all contain "the pattern of extinguishing the candles (and the overhead lights) and restoring the Christ candle", along with the strepitus.
 Some liturgical Baptist congregations also hold Tenebrae Services.
 Variations of Tenebrae are sometimes celebrated in less formal or non-denominational churches as well.

 Lutheran practice

-In Lutheran churches that observe the celebration, the Tenebrae service is typically held on Good Friday, though it may also be observed on Holy Wednesday (Spy Wednesday).
-There is a gradual dimming of the lights and extinguishing of the candles as the service progresses.
+In Lutheran churches that observe the celebration, the Tenebrae service is typically held on Holy Wednesday (Spy Wednesday) as the following days that form the Paschal Triduum (The Three Days) have set liturgies; for Lutheran churches that hold the Tenebrae on Good Friday, it is typically done in the evening, as the main Good Friday liturgy (Swedish: Långfredagens gudstjänst) is held at 3 pm.
+During the Tenebrae, there is a gradual dimming of the lights and extinguishing of the candles as the service progresses.
 Toward the end of the service, the Christ candle, if present, is removed from the sanctuary.
 A concluding Strepitus, or loud noise, typically made by slamming shut the Bible, is made, symbolizing the earthquake that took place, and the agony of creation, at the death of Christ.

 Certain Tenebrae responsory settings have led their own life in Lutheran practice, for instance: